tyomaiva/first-rust-course/src/ownership.md

 }
 ```
 + Code can be fixed by swapping two lines.
 Which ones?
- + NOTE: references have scope rules other than normal variables: the reference scope ends once the reference is /used/ last (not at the end of the `{ ... }` block).
+ + NOTE: references have scope rules other than normal variables: the reference scope ends once the reference is _used_ last (not at the end of the `{ ... }` block).
 It's called [Non-Lexical Lifetimes (NLL)](https://blog.rust-lang.org/2018/12/06/Rust-1.31-and-rust-2018.html#non-lexical-lifetimes).

 Second trial (refactoring function into a method):
 ```rust